yonahcodes/CS50x/week1_c/section1.md

 - `%i` is the placeholder for the value of the variable `calls`

-- The value of the *variable* that follows the coma `,` will be stored in the placehoder:
+- The value of the *variable* that follows the coma `,` will be stored in the placeholder:

 - **printf("calls is %i\n", `calls`);**